 Are you interested in Complex Systems?
 If you are curious what terms "Complexity", "Adaptability" or "Emergent Intelligence" mean, or if you would like to gain a thorough understanding of how to "Manage Complexity", this is the right place to be.
 Please read the page "On Complexity" or get in touch with George.

-George Rzevski is Emeritus Professor, Complexity and Design Centre, The Open University, Milton Keynes, UK and Executive Chairman of Multi-Agent Technology Ltd, London, Helsinki, Moscow and Samara.
+George Rzevski is Emeritus Professor, Complexity and Design Research Group, The Open University, Milton Keynes, UK and Founder of two companies supplying AI-based software for business, Multi-Agent Technology Ltd and Digital Ecosystems Ltd, London, Helsinki, Singapore, Moscow and Samara.

 He is a researcher, enterpreneur and consultant in the broad area of Complex Adaptive Systems, Digital Ecosystems and Artificial Intelligence.